D3SOX/cryb-guide/docs/installation/README.md

 Now we'll setup a reverse proxy which enables everything to run with SSL and on the root of your domain.

 ### DNS
-Add an `A` entry with the IP of your VPS, and a subdomain which you chose earlier.
+Add an `A` entry with the IP of your VPS, and a (sub)domain which you chose earlier.
 ![DNS Setup](./dns.png)

 ### Install stuff